 “Too many bugs and badly optimized.”

-“The game is poorly optimized for PC, which is absolutely unforgivable for being a basic card game.”
+“There's new forms of summoning and new ban list that make the rules in this game completely out of date, and on top of that, the game is poorly optimized for PC, which is absolutely unforgivable for being a basic card game.”

 “☑️ Infinitely replayable.”

-“Lots of fun, tons of replayability; I easily recommend it as one of the better Yu-Gi-Oh! games I've played.”
+“Lots of fun, tons of replayability.
+I easily recommend it as one of the better Yu-Gi-Oh! games I've played.”

 “There are additionally challenge modes, random battle-pack draw modes, etc., which add a lot of replayability.”